MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-dossier-themes/apply-dossier-theme.md

 ---
-title: Apply dossier themes
+title: Apply dashboard themes
-sidebar_label: Apply dossier themes
+sidebar_label: Apply dashboard themes
-description: A workflow sample for applying a dossier theme to a dossier instance is provided below.
+description: A workflow sample for applying a dashboard theme to a dashboard instance is provided below.
 ---

 <Available since="2021 Update 10" />

-This workflow sample demonstrates how to apply a theme to a dossier instance through `POST /api/v2/dossiers/{dossierId}/instances/{instanceId}/themes/{themeId}`
+This workflow sample demonstrates how to apply a theme to a dashboard instance through `POST /api/v2/dossiers/{dossierId}/instances/{instanceId}/themes/{themeId}`

 :::tip